elastic-interval/pretenst/README.md

 ### Backstory

-If you want to find out what this project is all about, where it came from and where it hopes to go, we try to [explain](client/public/about/index.md) it as well as we can.
+If you want to find out what this project is all about, where it came from and where it hopes to go, we try to [explain](client/public/about/index.md) things as well as we can.

 ### Join us!

 Calling all open source tinkerers!
 Contact **galapagotchi@gmail.com** if you are a developer interested in [WebAssembly](https://webassembly.org/), [WebGL](https://en.wikipedia.org/wiki/WebGL) / [ThreeJS](https://threejs.org/) or Darwin's [Evolution](https://en.wikipedia.org/wiki/Darwin%27s_Dangerous_Idea).
-Join the gitter community.